You are here

 • Your expected transportation method

-• Special audience member needs (wheelchair, service dog, instructional aides, request for easy access to the aisle, audio or visual aids, etc.)
+• Audience member accessibility needs (wheelchair, service dog, instructional aides, request for easy access to the aisle, audio or visual aids, etc.)

 Guidelines

-Performances are open to grades 3-12.
-However, special considerations may sometimes be made for younger students, grades K-2, upon request.
+Performances are open to grades 3–12.
+Special considerations may sometimes be made for younger students, grades K-2, upon request.
 Such requests will be subject to availability of space as well as the nature and content of the performance.
-Due to high demand, each group may reserve only one performance initially — if you would like to add an additional performance, please contact us with this request and we will do our best to accommodate on a space available basis.
 Teachers are responsible for bringing an appropriate number of chaperones to actively monitor your group.